 Marketing and scholarship commitments received from LMIS and the Managers in excess of actual expenses are held in the Borrower Benefit Fund and recorded as unearned revenue in the SCF and DPF.
-Total unearned revenue recorded in these funds was \$6.1 million and \$5.5 million for the years ended June 30, 2020 and 2019, respectively.
+Total unearned revenue recorded in these funds was \$6.5 million and \$6.1 million for the years ended June 30, 2021 and 2020, respectively.
 CollegeInvest will utilize these commitments for marketing and scholarships as designated in the contracts with LMIS and the Managers.

-Colorado legislation that was passed in 2019 required CollegeInvest to transfer funds from the Colorado CollegeInvest Scholarship Program to the SVP for creation of Child Kickstarter Accounts.
+Colorado legislation passed in 2019 required CollegeInvest to transfer funds from the Colorado CollegeInvest Scholarship Program to the SVP for creation of Child Kickstarter (First Step) Accounts.
 The CollegeInvest First Step program provides a \$100 contribution to the CollegeInvest account of a beneficiary born or adopted in the State of Colorado on or after January 1, 2020.
-The amount recorded as unearned revenue in the SVP was \$12.4 million for the year ended June 30, 2020.
+The amount recorded as First Step unearned revenue was approximately \$12.6 million and \$12.4 million for the years ended June 30, 2021 and 2020, respectively.
+In addition, CollegeInvest recorded \$250,000 of unearned revenue as of June 30, 2021 for the Colorado Comeback Cash Scholarship Promotion as the final drawing and winners were announced in July 2021.
+The scholarship prizes are invested in a CollegeInvest account until the beneficiary attends a 529 qualified education institution.
+The total amount recorded as SVP unearned revenue was \$12.8 million and \$12.4 million for the years ended June 30, 2021 and 2020, respectively.